 Many shared web hosting providers allow add-on domains.
 With cPanel, this means multiple domains are allowed on one account.
 While this seems like a good deal, it plays right into a hacker’s dream scenario.
 Infections on one site can be spread to every other site on the account.
 If you think it’s tough cleaning up a hacked site, try cleaning up 5, 10 or 20 sites on one account.
 It’ll turn your hair gray overnight.

 Hopefully, you won’t be one the clients of a web design/web hosting provider who has your site on an add-on domain, and then want to migrate elsewhere.
 The provider is not going to give you the cPanel username and password to his account, and some are reluctant to help since they feel no further allegiance to you anyway.
-I ran into this once with a prospect who wanted to host with me, but his current provider gave him the run-a-round for over two months.
+I ran into this once with a prospect who wanted to host with us, but his current provider gave him the run-a-round for over two months.